Sithumini/apache-webserver-docker-image/README.md

 AH00558: httpd: Could not reliably determine the server's fully qualified domain name, using 172.17.0.3.
 Set the 'ServerName' directive globally to suppress this message
 ````

-# View the Result in web browser
+# View the result in web browser

-## Step 7 : Launching the webserver using the created image
+## Step 8 : Launching the webserver using the created image

 * Open your web browser
 * Type the url below,